danme-l/danme-l/README.md

 <h2> About </h2>

-I am a Data Scientist and (aspiring/hobbyist) Full Stack Dev, currently working in the Canada Revenue Agency's Business Intelligence, Research and Analytics Division (BIRAD) - Applied Predictive Analytics Section (APAS).
+I am a Data Scientist and (aspiring/hobbyist) Full Stack Dev, currently working at NATO's Science and Technology Organization.

 I now have a personal website!
 Find it [here](https://danmeleras.xyz/).
 There's a Postgres database, Flask back end, and React front end all deployed to [Render](https://render.com/).
 More to come!